Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Sintra Bus 434

-Sintra Day Trip Sightseeing Car
+Sintra Sightseeing Car

 Sintra Self Guided Tour via E-Bike

-The Best Way To See Sintra Sights
+Our Recommended Way to See Sintra Sights

 Top Tip: Do not use the road to walk to the Moorish Castle and Pena Palace!
 Although Google Maps does not show the hiking trail, there is a path that leads to both.